robohydra/robohydra/docs/0.4/plugin-stdlib/index.md

 application without having to install a full backend on their machines.

-To use it, load the `front-dev-proxy` plugin and set its `proxyurl` configuration variable to the proxy target URL, and `urlpath` to a comma-separated list of URL paths that will be served from the local filesystem.
+To use it, load the `frontend-dev-proxy` plugin and set its `proxyurl` configuration variable to the proxy target URL, and `urlpath` to a comma-separated list of URL paths that will be served from the local filesystem.
 Finally, `localdir` must be set to a comma-separated list